oluwaseunayoola42/Deskify-Office-Supplies-Report/README.md

 | Art | $0.12M |
 | Labels | $0.09M |

-**Binders and Paper alone account for over 50% of total profit across all sub-categories.**
+Binders and Paper alone account for over 50% of total profit across all sub-categories
+---
 ### Profit by Customer Segment
 | Segment | Profit |
 |---|---|